 Sometimes I forget just how hard it is to choose a photographer.
-I look at photographs ALL THE TIME!
-So I have learned to look at an image of someone else and picture myself in that setting and in that pose.
-I knew that when we asked Bit of Ivory Photography to take our anniversary pictures this past fall, that we would LOVE the outcome, because I knew and understood her work.
+I look at photographs ALL THE TIME, so I have learned to look at an image of someone else and picture myself in that setting and in that pose.
+I knew that when we asked Bit of Ivory Photography to take our anniversary pictures, that we would LOVE the outcome, because I knew and understood her work.

 But training your eye for that sort of thing takes time.
-So I understand why it's hard to find the right photographer for you.
+So I understand why it's hard to choose one photographer.
 Perhaps Photographer A recently photographed a wedding with a similar color scheme and feel to yours and you can see yourself in those images.
-And then Photographer B shot your friend's wedding last year and you felt emotionally connected to the images.
-But were you just drawn to them because they were images of your friend?
-And what about Photographer C who did a beautiful wedding of a bride in a lavender field that you can't stop thinking about, but you're getting married in the city.
+And then Photographer B shot your friend's wedding last year and you feel emotionally connected to the images.
+And what about Photographer C who did a beautiful wedding of a bride in a lavender field that you can't stop thinking about, even though you're getting married in the city.

 Obviously this is a hypothetical example, so there's no telling which photographer would be the perfect fit.

 But hopefully it shows that style can be REALLY hard to compare.
 And I think that's why a lot of people start comparing on price.
 Comparing two photographers with completely separate styles is apples & oranges.
 Because while price is a factor, it's not really what separates one photographer from another.

 A friend of mine recently shared a brilliant blog post by NY based maternity and newborn photographer Francesca Captuo and it captured this concept perfectly.
 She compared photographers to restaurants and I'm going to borrow that analogy.

 When you're considering where you want to eat out, your first thought is probably what kind of food you want to eat.
 Are you craving a burger or do you want seafood?
 Once you decide that the style of food you want is seafood, you'll make plans to go to your favorite seafood restaurant.
 The one that draws you the most.